 The damage to his brain has limited his ability to function at the level prior to the cancer treatments.

 As I have shared in my post, My Journey thus Far (please read for further details) my brain injury occurred in 1967 when I was 10 years old.
 I was in a coma for 3 weeks and in traction to set my left femur, which was also fractured at the time of the accident.
 After being placed in a Spica or full body cast (for my left femur after completing traction) I was transferred to another hospital where I underwent brain and skull surgery.
 Several months after the surgery I went through a battery of cognitive, psychological, and social tests.
 I also had 2 EEG’s done—the first was done with metal spikes.
-Thank God technology improved by the time I had the second EEG, which was done with electrodes pasted onto my head and not drilled into my skull.
+Thank God technology improved by the time I had the second EEG, which was done with electrodes pasted onto my head and not metal spikes pressed into my skull.

 The results from these tests were shared with my parents, however they decided to keep the findings from me.
 I did not find out about those results until after I finished graduate school.
 My Mom revealed that the test results, done some 30 + years before, showed that due to the extent of my brain injury I was not expected to advance beyond my high school education.
 Another piece of the puzzle became apparent approximately 3 years after I completed my graduate degree.